 - Build Dealer Development Problem-Solving Skills

-- Work in a small group to Audit each Dealer Sales, Rental and Aftermarket Operations against our high-performance dealer checklist.
+- Audit each Dealer Sales, Rental and Aftermarket Operations against our high-performance dealer checklist.

-- Identify and discuss the critical success factors for each Dealer that contribute most to improve Dealer Profitability, Cash Flow, OEM Market Share and Customer Service & Retention.
+- Identify and discuss the critical success factors that contribute most to improve Dealer Profitability, Cash Flow, OEM Market Share and Customer Service & Retention.

 - Special section on aftermarket operations and aftersales marketing based on world-class dealer best practices and performance metrics.

-2022 Curriculum-OEM Manager Track Click for Course Details
+2022 Curriculum-Dealer Management Track Click for Course Details

-We currently have OEM managers all over the world participating in this popular program.
+We currently have machinery dealer managers all over the world participating in this popular program.
 Work at your own pace.
 You will receive private coaching from Walter McDonald on each assignment.
+And, the curriculum can be easily modified to focus on your priority interest areas.

 1. Step One: Establishing Personal Learning Objectives